timescale/docs/use-timescale/migration/troubleshooting.md

 The `_timescaledb_config.bgw_jobs` table is used to manage background jobs.
 This includes both user-defined actions, compression policies, retention policies, and continuous aggregate refresh policies.
-On Timescale, this table has a trigger which ensures that no database use can create or modify jobs owned by another database user.
+On Timescale, this table has a trigger which ensures that no database user can create or modify jobs owned by another database user.
 This trigger can provide an obstacle for migrations.

 If the `--no-owner` flag is used with pg_dump and pg_restore, all objects in the